Lawsuit targets 'hidden fees' in Wells Fargo finance programs

-NEW YORK (Reuters) - Wells Fargo & Co has been hit with a lawsuit by a Texas jewelry company accusing it of encouraging thousands of retailers nationwide to charge hidden fees to customers using financing programs created by the bank.
+NEW YORK, June 29 (Reuters) - Wells Fargo & Co has been hit with a lawsuit by a Texas jewelry company accusing it of encouraging thousands of retailers nationwide to charge hidden fees to customers using financing programs created by the bank.

 Filed on Thursday in San Francisco federal court, the lawsuit said retailers were told to build financing fees into the price of goods and advertise that purchases could be financed interest-free.
 In reality, the higher purchase price amounted to a hidden, double-digit interest rate, the lawsuit said.